hybridly/hybridly/docs/api/laravel/hybridly.md

 Loads views, layouts and components from the current directory.

 The layouts and components must be located in the `layouts` and `components` directories, respectively.
-Views are loaded recursively by default.
+Views are loaded deeply by default.

 ### Usage